Manx-forge/speech-transcription-eval/README.md

-# Speech Transcription Evaluation Sets for the Manx Language
+# Speech Transcription Data for the Manx Language

-These evaluation sets are collections of Manx Gaelic speech recordings, along with transcripts (written versions of what is spoken) and, where available, English translations.
+Loayr is a dataset of Manx Gaelic speech recordings, transcriptions and, where available, English translations.
 By providing this data, we hope to support researchers, developers, and language enthusiasts who want to improve tools and technologies related to the Manx language.

-## Why Make Evaluation Sets?
+## Why Make Datasets?

 Manx language resources are extremely rare compared to most languages, which makes building language technologies challenging.
 These evaluation sets provide essential benchmarks to consistently measure and enhance the performance of various language technologies.
 They can be used for: